5 reasons why vintage furniture is perfect for small spaces

 Average living space per person:

-• Italy: approximately 31 m²
+• Italy: about 31 m²

 • France: 33 m²

-• Austria and Switzerland: approximately 45 m²
+• Austria and Switzerland: about 45 m²

-• Germany: approximately 47 m²
+• Germany: about 47 m²

 Reason 1: Designed for small spaces - then and now

-Typical multifunctional pieces of furniture from this period:
+Typical multifunctional furniture pieces from this era:

-• Coffee tables could be converted into dining tables.
+• Coffee tables could be converted into dining tables

 The concept is brilliantly simple.
 Like wooden building blocks, the modules of the profile system can be combined in countless ways.
 They transform into:

-• Functional walls
+• Functional Walls

 • Islands